SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 [slide]

-# Access The Local Reference
+# Access the Local Reference

+In Angular we can easily fetch a value of any input through local references.

 Use `@ViewChild` to access the local reference.